Fraud Division's History

 In addition, this pooling of manpower and expertise among the various agencies has identified strategies to aggressively deter fraudulent behavior and penalize crimes associated with, (but not limited to): fake automobile insurance identification, staged accidents, undisclosed drivers, and false damage and/or injury claims.

 Fiscal year 2004-05 saw the creation of the Healthcare and Disability Insurance Fraud Program which focuses on the suspected billions of dollars lost due to health care fraudulent activity.
-In fiscal year 2012-13, Fraud Division detectives made 33 arrests involving over $129 million in potential losses.
+In fiscal year 2013-14, Fraud Division detectives made 27 arrests resulting in 28 referrals to prosecuting authorities.
+Potential loss amounted to $27,635,234.

 Today, the Fraud Division celebrates over 35 years as being the premiere insurance fraud investigative agency in the nation with over 200 sworn officers operating in nine regional offices throughout the State of California.